Kasui92/icon-launcher/README.md

 ## Configuration

 Open extension preferences to customize:
-- Command to execute
+- Command to execute (leave empty to open app grid)
-- Icon (SVG file)
+- Icon (PNG or SVG file)
-- Icon size and spacing
+- Icon size

-- Position in topbar
+By default, clicking the icon opens the GNOME app grid.

 ## Development